lnls-dig/openMMC/README.md

     ipmitool -I lan -H mch_host_name -A none -T 0x82 -m 0x20 -t (112 + num_slot*2) raw 0x32 0x02

 ### Clock switch configuration
+> [!IMPORTANT]
-After [7a919489](https://github.com/lnls-dig/openMMC/tree/7a91948975f87f6613b28fc1ea562a2a7bb3c475) the clock switch configuration is no longer hardcoded for each board.
+> After [7a919489](https://github.com/lnls-dig/openMMC/tree/7a91948975f87f6613b28fc1ea562a2a7bb3c475) the clock switch configuration is no longer hardcoded for each board.
 Instead, it must be configured through an IPMI command.

 For the AFC v3.1 (ADN4604ASVZ) you can use the [script](/scripts/afcv3.1-clksw-config.py) for generate the configuration, and use the json configuration for [AFCv3.1-BPM](/config/lnls/afcv3.1-bpm-clk-cfg.json) or [AFCv3.1-Timing](/config/lnls/afcv3.1-timing-clk-cfg.json).
 If you want to generate a new configuration, use the following scheme:
 - **Port I/O (bit 7)**: Use it to configure the port as an input ('0') or output ('1').
 Unused ports should be left configured as inputs;